gmcaguilar/pitch-simula/PITCHME.md

 - Dahl and Nygaard eventually realized that they had a powerful simulation language that would be an excellent platform for a general-purpose language.

->> The only salvation for the programming world is the really general purpose language.
-Even if it does not exist yet, it is clear that is the only thing we must strive for.. - Jan Garwick

 >> We can not just produce new special purpose languages the whole time, because they will not be widely implemented.  - Kristen Nygaard

 +++